i40west/dailycat/README.md

 Your Cloudflare account ID also needs to be in `wrangler.toml`.

-The Github Actions deployment will need a `CF_API_TOKEN` secret, which you can get from the Cloudflare dashboard.

 If you don't like today's cat, send a GET request to `/renew` to make it fetch a new one.